techgrounds/techgrounds-anj-dtmr/week-10-16/05_python.md

 ## Overcome challenges:

-Short description of the challeges encountered, and how I solved them:
+Short description of the challenges encountered, and how I solved them:

 Issue 1: Asking better questions